vinay0101/dev-learning/resume/users-authentication.md

 - If long-lived connections or heavy compute are needed, containers or specialized services might be a better fit; for authentication flows, serverless provided the best balance of cost, scalability, and operational simplicity.

 ---

+## Q: "What was your role in this?
+Did you design this from scratch... or... scaling/maintaining?
+What would you do differently?"
+## Q: "How did you handle CI/CD for this serverless application?
+What did your deployment and rollback strategy look like?"